ctmrbio/BACTpipe/docs/source/output.rst

 **N.B**
 You will find ``BACTpipe_report.html`` within the main run folder after the pipeline is finished.
-The report shows the summary of the execution status i.e overall execution time, distributions of resource usages and all executed tasks with their run time metrics.
+The report shows summary of overall execution time, distributions of resource usages and all executed tasks and their respective run time metrics.